Terry Funk: Eastern Championship Wrestling (1993–1994)

 Funk debuted in the fledgling Eastern Championship Wrestling promotion in January 1993 at ECW Battle of the Belts, defeating Eddie Gilbert in an "I Quit" Texas Death match.
 At the Super Summer Sizzler Spectacular in June 1993, Gilbert defeated Funk in a Texas chain match massacre for the title of "King of Philadelphia" after the referee was revealed to be in cahoots with Gilbert.
 At UltraClash in September 1993, Funk and Stan Hansen defeated Abdullah the Butcher and Kevin Sullivan in a bunkhouse match by disqualification after Gilbert attacked Funk.
 After the match, Gilbert gave a promo announcing his departure from ECW, marking the end of their feud.
 At NWA Bloodfest in October 1993, Funk defeated Jimmy Snuka in a cage match to win the ECW Television Championship.
 His reign ended the following month at November to Remember when Road Warrior Hawk and Sabu defeated Funk and King Kong Bundy in a "winner takes all" tag team match with Funk's ECW Television Championship and Sabu's ECW Heavyweight Championship on the line after Bundy betrayed Funk by giving him an Avalanche Splash, enabling Sabu to pin him and become a double champion.

 After Sabu pinned Funk at November to Remember, his manager Paul E. Dangerously insulted Funk by saying that Funk's father would have died if he had seen him.
 This led to a title match at Holiday Hell in December 1993, where Funk defeated Sabu in a no disqualification match to win the ECW Heavyweight Championship after Shane Douglas attacked Sabu.
-At The Night the Line Was Crossed in February 1994, Funk defended his title against Sabu and Shane Douglas in a three way dance; the match ended in a time limit draw after 60 minutes.
-At Ultimate Jeopardy in March 1994, Funk, Road Warrior Hawk, Kevin Sullivan, and Tazmaniac faced Shane Douglas, Mr. Hughes, and the Public Enemy in an "Ultimate Jeopardy steel cage match" in which each participant had a stipulation which would be implemented if they were defeated, with Funk's ECW Heavyweight Championship on the line.
+At The Night the Line Was Crossed in February 1994, Funk defended his title against Sabu and Douglas in a three way dance; the match ended in a time limit draw after 60 minutes.
+At Ultimate Jeopardy in March 1994, Funk, Road Warrior Hawk, Kevin Sullivan, and Tazmaniac faced Douglas, Mr. Hughes, and the Public Enemy in an "Ultimate Jeopardy steel cage match" in which each participant had a stipulation which would be implemented if they were defeated, with Funk's ECW Heavyweight Championship on the line.
 Douglas won the bout for his team by pinning Funk after tying a plastic bag over his head then giving him a piledriver, thereby winning the ECW Heavyweight Championship.